George III: Accession and marriage

 In 1759, George was smitten with Lady Sarah Lennox, sister of Charles Lennox, 3rd Duke of Richmond, but Lord Bute advised against the match and George abandoned his thoughts of marriage.
 "I am born for the happiness or misery of a great nation," he wrote, "and consequently must often act contrary to my passions."
 Nevertheless, George and his mother resisted attempts by the King to marry George to Princess Sophie Caroline of Brunswick-Wolfenbüttel.
-Sophie married Frederick, Margrave of Bayreuth, instead.

-The following year, at the age of 22, George succeeded to the throne when his grandfather George II died suddenly on 25 October 1760, two weeks before his 77th birthday.
+The following year, at the age of 22, George succeeded to the throne when his grandfather George II died suddenly on 25 October 1760, at age 76.
 The search for a suitable wife intensified: after giving consideration to a number of Protestant German princesses, George's mother sent Colonel David Graeme with, on her son's behalf, an offer of marriage to Princess Charlotte of Mecklenburg-Strelitz.
 Charlotte accepted.
-While a royal household and staff were assembled for Charlotte in London, Lord Harcourt, the royal Master of the Horse, escorted her from Strelitz to London.
+While a royal household and staff were assembled for Charlotte in London, Lord Harcourt, the royal Master of the Horse, escorted her from Neustrelitz to London.
 Charlotte arrived in the afternoon of 8 September 1761 and the marriage ceremony was conducted that same evening in the Chapel Royal, St James's Palace.
-A fortnight later on 22 September, both were crowned at Westminster Abbey.
+George and Charlotte's coronation was held at Westminster Abbey a fortnight later on 22 September.
 George never took a mistress (in contrast with his grandfather and his sons), and the couple enjoyed a happy marriage until his mental illness struck.

 The King and Queen had 15 children—nine sons and six daughters.
 In 1762, George purchased Buckingham House (on the site now occupied by Buckingham Palace) for use as a family retreat.
 His other residences were Kew Palace and Windsor Castle.
 St James's Palace was retained for official use.
 He did not travel extensively and spent his entire life in southern England.
 In the 1790s, the King and his family took holidays at Weymouth, Dorset, which he thus popularised as one of the first seaside resorts in England.